 Today’s flashlight under scrutiny is the Eagle Eye X2R.
-I hadn’t heard of this brand before receiving it, but, they have several other models to their name.

 The X2R is a simple flashlight with an easy to use interface.
 It’s reminiscent of the style of LED lights that were common several years ago when the technology was still developing.